 Todd's Montana-born cousin John Hermanson of folk duo Storyhill was hiking the Cascade mountains one day in 2018 when he discovered that a curved stick put a little extra spring in his step.
-Together, John and Todd are bringing patent-pending spring-action Limber Bows to market, now available in ash and hickory, wrapped in rawhide handles, at limberbows.com.
+Together, John and Todd are bringing patent-pending spring-action Limber Bows to market, currently only available in a limited handmade edition of ash and hickory, wrapped in rawhide handles.

 Stick-poles dissipate your energy with every stabbing motion, but high-performance Limber Bows convert that energy and lengthen your posture while providing balance and support.